An Analysis of the Impact of Gold Open Access Publications in Computer Science: Impact Differences

 \section{Impact Differences}

 An important question in this paper relates to the changes in the CS publication landscape, particularly the increase in volume.
 Specifically, we are interested in whether publications and citations can be counted the same.
-We compare Gold OA and traditional publishers under two criteria: citation network centrality (introduced in Section \ref{sec:centrality}) and influential citations (Section \ref{sec:InfCit}).
-The analysis is based on publications since 2015 because it is clear from Figure \ref{fig:pub_count} that Gold OA publishers were not particularly active before 2015.
+We compare New OA and traditional publishers, on a publisher by publisher basis, under two criteria: citation network centrality (introduced in Section \ref{sec:centrality}) and influential citations (Section \ref{sec:InfCit}).
+The analysis is based on publications since 2015 because it is clear from Figure \ref{fig:pub_count} that New OA publishers were not particularly active before 2015.